plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-3.md

 ![Peek 2024-11-01 16-09](https://github.com/user-attachments/assets/166c40e5-7711-4b2e-93a0-651da39bf8fa)

 We can clearly see the long arm of 7B has joined with the long arm of 5B in ArinaLrFor.
-Rearranging the order of the chromosomes (while holding Ctrl, click on the axis and drag it), we can also see how the short arm of 5B has joined to the short arm of 7B in ArinaLrFor.
+Rearranging the order of the chromosomes, we can also see how the short arm of 5B has joined to the short arm of 7B in ArinaLrFor.
+To re-order the axes, hold Ctrl then click on the axis and drag it.

 ![Peek 2024-11-01 16-13](https://github.com/user-attachments/assets/30276a07-95c2-4432-bc6d-bda2452e0c86)